Surplus Store Memorial

 HMR Recycling Retail Counter, San Francisco, CA

-Closed approximately 6-Aug-06.
+Retail section closed August 2006.
 Exact date unknown, exact reason unknown.

 While the loss of almost any surplus place is something to be a little nervous about (as in "who's going next?"), I'm finding it awfully hard to shed any tears over this particular closure.
-When HMR started out several years back, they actually started out pretty decent.
+When HMR started out several years back, they were pretty decent.
 However, something nasty must have happened because they went from 'decent' to 'reprehensible' in the space of less than a year.

 For example: During my 2005 scrounge run, I found the attitudes of their sales people to be exceedingly snooty, barely one step away from insulting.
 Couple that with the fact that their inventory didn't really have anything that couldn't be found elsewhere, often at a better price and without the snoot factor, and I really think they brought their downfall upon themselves.